indygreg/mozilla-build-analyzer/README.rst

 Build Metadata
 --------------

 Build metadata is the most important data type.
-It defines the set of known job types (builders) that get run by Mozilla, the slaves (machines) they run on, and details for each invocation of those (jobs).
+It defines what things are built and details and how and when they are built.
+Build metadata consists of the following data types:

+builders
+    Describes a specific build configuration. e.g. *xpcshell tests on mozilla-central on Windows 7 for opt builds* is a builder.

+builds
+    These are a specific invocation of a builder.
+These are arguably the most important data type.
+Most of our data is stored against a specific build instance.

+slaves
+    These are the machines that perform build jobs.
+There are over 1000 of them in Mozilla's network.

+masters
+    These coordinate what the slaves do.
+You don't need to be too concerned with these.

 Build metadata is canonically defined by a bunch of JSON files sitting on a public HTTP server.
 The first step to loading build metadata is to